 - Connect to the SU-Secure Wireless Network (General Instructions)

-- Connect to the SU-Secure Wireless Network using a Blackberry
+- Connect to the SU-Secure Wireless Network using a Chromebook

-- Connect to the SU-Secure Wireless Network using an Android device/Google Chromebook
+- Connect to the SU-Secure Wireless Network using an Android device

 - Connect to the SU-Secure Wireless Network using an iPhone or iPad